akaase/hw-09-class-vars-and-methods/README.md

 Write your code in a file named `exercise1.py`.

 1. Create a class called `BankAccount`.
-1. Add a *class variable* called `interest_rate` that is a **float** representing the interest rate for all the accounts in the bank.
-This is a class variable because it is used across all of the accounts.
+1. Add a **class variable** called `interest_rate` that is a **float** representing the interest rate for all the accounts in the bank
+   * `interest_rate` is a class variable because it is used across all of the accounts in the bank!
-1. Add another class variable called `accounts` that starts as an empty list.
-This will eventually store the collection of all bank accounts in the bank.
+1. Add another **class variable** called `accounts` that starts as an empty list
+   * This will eventually store the collection of all the accounts in the bank
-1. Add an `__init__` instance method that sets the bank account's `balance` to zero.
+1. Add an `__init__` **instance method** that sets the bank account's `balance` to zero
-   The `balance` is stored in an instance variable because the value needs to be different from account to account.
+   * The `balance` is stored in an instance variable because the value needs to be different from account to account
-1. Add an instance method called `deposit` that accepts a number as an argument and adds that amount to that account's balance.
+1. Add an **instance method** called `deposit` that accepts a number as an argument and adds that amount to that account's balance
-   `deposit` needs to be an instance method because it pertains to a *single, specific* account.
+   * `deposit` needs to be an instance method because it pertains to a *single, specific* account.
-1. Add an instance method called `withdraw` that accepts a number as an argument and subtracts that amount from the account's balance.
+1. Add an **instance method** called `withdraw` that accepts a number as an argument and subtracts that amount from the account's balance
+   * Why is `withdraw` an instance method, not a class method?
-   (What should happen if you try to withdraw more money than you have?)
+   * What should happen if you try to withdraw more money than you have?
-1. Add a *class method* called `create` that makes a new instance of `BankAccount` and adds it to the `accounts` class variable so that it is kept track of.
+1. Add a **class method** called `create` that makes a new instance of `BankAccount`, and adds it to the `accounts` class variable so that it is kept track of
-  `create` should return the new account object.
+   * `create` should return the new account object
-  `create` needs to be a class method because *at the time we run it* there is no *single, specific* account instance that we are working on.
+   * `create` needs to be a class method because *at the time we run the method*, there is no *single, specific* account instance that we are working with
-1. Add a class method called `total_funds` that returns the sum of all balances across all accounts in the `accounts` class variable.
+1. Add a **class method** called `total_funds` that returns the sum of all balances across all accounts in the `accounts` class variable
-   `total_funds` needs to be a class method because it *does not* pertain to any *single, specific* account.
+   * `total_funds` needs to be a class method because it *does not* pertain to any *single, specific* account
-1. Add a class method called `add_interest` that iterates through all accounts and increases their balances according to the `interest_rate` in effect for all accounts.
+1. Add a **class method** called `add_interest` that iterates through all accounts, and increases their balances according to the `interest_rate` in effect for all accounts
-   `add_interest` needs to be a class method because it operates on _all_ bank accounts, not a _single, specific_ account.
+   * `add_interest` needs to be a class method because it operates on _all_ bank accounts, not a _single, specific_ account.

 ### Example output